papersubmissionarch-lgtm/QAF-Representation/README.md

 The scripts operate on explicitly modelled and semantically classified façade components.

+The analysed façade must be positioned on the XZ plane, facing the positive X-axis (+X).

 ### Analysis View

 The façade to be evaluated must be isolated within the dedicated Revit view: